Simple Guide for Making 45-degree Bandsaw Cuts

 To cut a quick 45-degree angle on the bandsaw, I use my speed square.
 I hold the part against the square and slide the square along the fence. – Larry Cooper

 The bandsaw can be a mysterious tool to some DIYers.
 Click here for the basics.

-Easy Timber BenchIf you have some experience with power tools, you’ll have this timber bench built in just a few hours, though staining it may add a couple hours more.
+Easy Timber BenchIf you have some experience with power tools, you'll have this timber bench built in just a few hours, though staining it will take a couple of hours more.
 All materials are readily available at home centers.

-Modern-Style BirdhouseMake this minimalist birdhouse on a Saturday morning, and learn some tricks to matching tough angles in the process.
-Plus, there’s a video tutorial to take you through the project, step-by-step!
+Modern-Style BirdhouseMake this minimalist birdhouse on a Saturday morning, and learn some tricks to cutting and matching tough angles in the process.
+There's a video tutorial to take you through the project step-by-step!

-Raised PlanterThis sturdy, easy-to-build planter is perfect for a vegetable garden or flower bed, and it can go anywhere around your home—in the backyard, on the patio or deck, on the front porch, you name it!
-Get the full, simple plans here.
+Raised PlanterThis sturdy, easy-to-build planter is perfect for a vegetable garden or flower bed.
+It can go anywhere around your home — in the backyard, on the patio or deck, on the front porch, you name it!
+Get the full plans here.

 Mixed-Medium Garden Trellis

 Garden ClosetIf you don’t have room in your yard for a large, freestanding shed, you can still create plenty of space for garden tools with a shed attached to the back or side of the house.
 This garden closet project is easy to build, even for a beginner.

 Cornhole BoardsThis classic backyard game is easy and inexpensive to make yourself.
 And with legs that fold up, it's easy to tote along for tailgating, camping and more.
 Watch the video tutorial for a quick how-to!